 Securing health services and cushioning the impact of war

 Moreover, the BMZ is assisting internally displaced people in Ukraine, for instance with regard to finding accommodation, receiving vocational training and finding jobs in their new locations.
-The BMZ also supports the reconstruction and rehabilitation of schools, libraries, preschools, youth facilities and housing.
+The BMZ also supports the reconstruction and rehabilitation of schools, libraries, preschools, and youth facilities, and the construction of housing.

 Supporting energy supply and energy efficiency and municipal reconstruction

 In addition, the BMZ is assisting German municipalities, enterprises and civil society organisations in developing their partnerships with counterparts in Ukraine.
-There is now a large network of more than 200 German and Ukrainian partner municipalities.
+There is now a large network of over 220 Ukrainian-German municipal partnerships.

 Strengthening local self-government and fighting corruption